ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/run.md

 Tmux makes it possible to connect to the output from multiple hardware subsystems in the reference design.

-To run the software stack on the FVP run:
+To run the software stack on the FVP, run:

 ```console
 cd  ~/arm-auto-solutions